Codecademy/docs/content/dart/concepts/queue/terms/length/length.md

 In Dart, the **.length** unveils the amounts of elements in a queue.

 ## Example

-This Dart code creates a queue named example_queue, adds five integer elements to it, and then prints out its length using print.
+This Dart code creates a queue named `example_queue`, adds five integer elements, and then prints out its length using the print statement:

 import 'dart:convert';
 import 'dart:collection';